Who is based here?

 No 600 (City of London) Squadron is one of the oldest units in the Royal Auxiliary Air Force.
 The main role of the Squadron is Headquarters Augmentation and it provides trained personnel to support RAF and joint Headquarters within the UK and worldwide.
 No 600 (City of London) Squadron is established for 160 reserve personnel and training is provided in Administration, Communications, Intelligence, Operations or Logistics.
 A full-time staff of seven RAF personnel supports the Squadron.

-RAF northolt is also home to a variety of other lodger units, including the Naval Aeronautical Information Centre (NAIC), the Polish Records Office and the Army's No 621 Explosive Ordnance Disposal (EOD) Squadron of the Royal Logistics Corps.
+RAF northolt is also home to a variety of other units, including the Naval Aeronautical Information Centre (NAIC), the Polish Records Office and the County and Regional Headquarters of the Air Training Corps.